lart-bangor/research-assistant/docs/source/users/research-task-lsbqe.rst

       Figure 20 - Customizing both languages in your generic LSBQe file

 .. note::
-    Note that, however, the third label in the file name :guilabel:`[ScoGle_Eng_GB]` remains **“Eng”**, as this refers to the language in which the LSBQe is presented, which in this case is still English.
+    Note that, however, the third label in the file name :file:`[ScoGle_Eng_GB]` remains **“Eng”**, as this refers to the language in which the LSBQe is presented, which in this case is still English.
     See section **XX** for details on file naming and ISO codes.